 The group are known for their harmonies – Crosby was the harmony specialist in the Byrds, while Nash’s tenor voice was an important part of the Hollies’ blend.
 They’re also primarily associated with an acoustic sound – their debut in particular is low key and acoustic, and along with The Band and Bob Dylan they were significant in popularising a more roots-based sound in that late 1960s.

 Stephen Stills is arguably one of the most overlooked talents of his era – as a musician, producer, and writer, he anchored a series of great albums in the late 1960s and early 1970s.
 Crosby’s spacey, jazzy songs are unique, even though he was often weighed down by addictions.
-Nash’s high harmonies are an important part of the conglomerate’s sound, even though his songs sometimes feel more lightweight than Stills’ and Crosby’s.
+Nash’s high harmonies are an important part of the conglomerate’s sound, even though his songs are more lightweight than Stills’ and Crosby’s.

 I’ve covered the firm’s first four albums together, plus some of the individual members’ most noteworthy solo efforts and collaborations in the 1970s.
 Of the extra-curricular efforts, Stills’ 1972 album Manassas is well worth tracking down.